The Connection Between Near Work And Myopia

 Myopia management is suitable for children aged 8-12 with any level of myopia, or those who are at risk of becoming nearsighted (if both parents are shortsighted, for example).

-To schedule your child’s myopia consultation, contact Advanced Eyecare Myopia Control Center today!Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.
+To schedule your child’s myopia consultation, contact Advanced Eyecare Optometric Center today!Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.